LuuucasM/Imaginengion/README.md

 # Imaginengion
-### A high-performance game engine designed to leverage emerging technologies with a strong focus on cache locality and modern hardware optimization.
-Built from the ground up in Zig, it aims to push the boundaries of real-time performance by optimizing data structures, minimizing CPU cache misses, and leveraging Zig's easy-to-use compile time processing.
+### A high-performance game engine designed to leverage emerging technologies with a strong focus on modern hardware optimization.

-# Table of contents:
+## Table of contents:
 1. [Compatability and Instillation](#CandI)

+## Introduction
+I havnt written a proper introduction yet ^_^

 ## Compatability and Instillation <a name="CandI"></a>
 ### Compatability